Documentation / Configure the HTML output

 If you push your result HTML pages to S3 or another public server, you can use https://compare.sitespeed.io or your own deployed version of compare to compare your HAR files.

-You add the link to the HTML result by --html.compareURL https://compare.sitespeed.io/ and you will then have a button in your result where you can compare you HAR file.
+You add the link to the HTML result with --html.compareURL https://compare.sitespeed.io/ and you will then have a button in your result where you can compare your HAR file.

 Make sure that your server has correct CORS settings so that compare.sitespeed.io (or your own server) can get the HAR file.